NotYuSheng/signaslAPI/README.md

 A web scraper and REST API for retrieving ASL (American Sign Language) videos from [SignASL.org](https://www.signasl.org/).

+> **Part of [GestureGPT](https://github.com/NotYuSheng/GestureGPT)** - This scraper populates the video repository for the GestureGPT ASL learning platform.

 ## Overview

 This project scrapes ASL sign language videos from SignASL.org and provides a FastAPI-based REST API to: